Mayan Ruins in Guatemala

 Mayan Ruins

-Nowadays, distinctive architecture styles are to be found throughout Mesoamerica.
-The Mayas lived in independent city-states and were never unified as a single empire.
-For this reason, the construction methods and temple characteristics vary from one region to the other.
-Nevertheless, a strong architectural influence from the different pre-hispanic groups is noticeable among the different Mayan cities across Mesoamerica.
-Most of the pyramids built by the Maya were devoted to their gods.
-Some of them have a shrine on its peak to make rituals and important ceremonies.
+Distinctive architectural styles can be found throughout Mesoamerica today.
+The Maya lived in independent city-states and never formed a unified empire.
+For this reason, construction methods and temple characteristics vary from region to region.
+Nevertheless, strong architectural influences from the different pre-Hispanic groups are noticeable among the Mayan cities across Mesoamerica.
+Most of the pyramids built by the Maya were dedicated to their gods.
+Some have shrines on their peaks for rituals and important ceremonies.

-A large proportion of the Maya civilization lived in the Lowland region of Guatemala.
-Today, the lush jungle treasures a big concentration of temples, stelae, aqueducts, extensive paved roads (sacbeob) and a unique mysticism.
-Most of the Mayan cities in the area were built using a calcified rock called limestone–a hard stone that allowed them to build the masterpieces that are still standing centuries after their assembly.
+A large proportion of the Maya civilization lived in the lowlands of Guatemala.
+Today, the lush jungle contains a large number of temples, stelae, aqueducts, and extensive paved roads (sacbeob), as well as a unique mysticism.
+Most Mayan cities in the area were built using limestone, a hard rock that allowed the Maya to construct masterpieces still standing centuries after their construction.

 Important Mayan Cities